morrisonlevi/Ardent/README.md

 # Redefining PHP's Standard Library: A Focus on Object-Oriented Code

 While developing and helping others develop PHP applications I continually noticed the trend to use PHP's arrays to do nearly every task.
-Arrays in PHP do practically everything, so it's not inconcievable that you would want to use them regularly.
+Arrays in PHP do practically everything, so it is concievable that you would want to use them.
 However, they aren't well suited to object-oriented code.
 They aren't objects and you lose the benefits that come with using objects if you stick with arrays.
 I concluded that if there was a better library that it might be easier to write good object-oriented code than it currently is.

 ### Why not use the existing Standard PHP Library?